minorgod/adaptive-images/readme.txt

 == Upgrade Notice ==

+= 0.6.62 =

+It is recommended for users to save one&apos;s settings anew, especially if their installation is in a subdirectory or if they have renamed their wp-content or uploads directory.

 = 0.5.0 =

 It is recommended, but not absolutely necessary, to save one&apos;s settings anew, due to the big changes in the image